tradingstrategy-ai/docs/source/programming/api/execution/index.rst

 This is the API documentation for Python `tradeexecutor` package.

-`tradeexecutor` is a framework to run decentralised finance strategy backtests and live trading.
+`tradeexecutor` is a trade execution framework to

+- Run live DeFi trading strategies
+- Backtest trading strategies

+See :ref:`running-strategies` for narrative documentation and tutorials.

 Trade execution framework
 -------------------------